EnesKeremAYDIN/donate/README.md

-If you like my projects, you can support me.
+💜If you like my projects, you can support me.

 # Regular donation systems.